18.104.22.168 Recommended Area for Continuous Operation

 The operational area of an LDO is limited by the dropout voltage, output current, junction temperature, and input voltage.
-The recommended area for continuous operation for a linear regulator is shown in Figure 52 and can be separated into the following regions:
+The recommended area for continuous operation for a linear regulator is given in Figure 61 and can be separated into the following parts:

-- Dropout voltage limits the minimum differential voltage between the input and the output (VIN – VOUT) at a given output current level; see the Dropout Voltage section for more details.
+- Dropout voltage limits the minimum differential voltage between the input and the output (VIN – VOUT) at a given output current level.
+See the Dropout Operation section for more details.

 - The rated output currents limits the maximum recommended output current level.
 Exceeding this rating causes the device to fall out of specification.

 - The rated junction temperature limits the maximum junction temperature of the device.
 Exceeding this rating causes the device to fall out of specification and reduces long-term reliability.

 - The shape of the slope is given by Equation 4.
 The slope is nonlinear because the maximum rated junction temperature of the LDO is controlled by the power dissipation across the LDO; thus when VIN – VOUT increases the output current must decrease.

 - The rated input voltage range governs both the minimum and maximum of VIN – VOUT.

 Figure 61 shows the recommended area of operation for this device on a JEDEC-standard high-K board with a RθJA as given in the Thermal Information table.

 Figure 61.
 Region Description of Continuous Operation Regime